nasa/GeneLab-Training/README.md

 [![Open in Gitpod](https://gitpod.io/button/open-in-gitpod.svg)](https://gitpod.io/#https://github.com/nasa/GeneLab-Training/tree/GL4U_Intro_2024)
 *Click the button above to launch an interactive Gitpod workspace.*
+> Note: [Gitpod](https://gitpod.io/) has been replaced with [Ona](https://ona.com/) so the button above may not work.
+We are in the process of making these notebooks compatible with Ona, but in the meantime all GL4U Intro JNs are now available to run with [Google Colab](https://colab.google/).
+>
+> Visit the [GL4U Intro 2024 Colab](https://github.com/nasa/GeneLab-Training/blob/GL4U_Intro_2024_Colab/README.md) branch of this repository to access the Colab versions of these JNs.

 <details id="understanding-gitpod-session-timeouts">
   <summary>⚠️ <strong>Important: Understand Gitpod Session Timeouts Before Launching Gitpod</strong></summary>